openedx/edx-proctoring/docs/testing/test_plan.md

 - [ ] Clicking retry my exam should direct the learner back to the start system check page
 - [ ] You should be able to follow the steps to start, complete, and submit the onboarding exam.

+#### Additional Features
+- [ ] Onboarding status panel for missing and completed onboarding profiles

 ## Certificates and Grades

 #### A rejected exam review should invalidate certificate and set grade to 0
+- [ ] Login as a verified learner and complete enough content so that completing an exam will earn you a passing grade
-- [ ] Login as a verified learner and follow steps to start, complete, and submit a proctored exam
+- [ ] Follow steps to start, complete, and submit a proctored exam.
+[Proctor Exam](#proctor-exam)
-    - [ ] Make sure to receive a grade greater than 0
+    - [ ] make sure to receive a grade that will meet the threshold for passing the course
 - [ ] Get the `external_id` of the attempt from LINK
 - [ ] As an admin user use the external id to send a POST request to the exam review endpoint with a status of `suspicious`
-- [ ] Update the review from `suspicious` to `rules violation` LINK
+- [ ] Update the review from `suspicious` to `rules violation` in [Django Admin](#django-admin-models)
-- [ ] Validate the exam grade has been overridden to zero using gradebook LINK
+- [ ] Validate the exam grade has been overridden to zero using gradebook
-- [ ] use the following query against reed replica to validate the certificate has been marked `unavailable`
+- [ ] Query read replica to validate the certificate has been marked `unavailable` [Useful Queries](#useful-queries)
-    - [ ] `select * from proctoring_proctoredexamstudentattempt where user_id = <id> and proctored_exam_id = <id>;`

-#### If a learner has multiple sessions for an exam, a falling review of either recording should invalidate thie certificate and set the grade to 0
+#### If a learner has multiple sessions for an exam, a falling review of either recording should invalidate the certificate and set the grade to 0
+- [ ] Login as a verified learner and complete enough content so that completing an exam will earn you a passing grade
-- [ ] Login as a verified learner and follow steps to put your exam attempt in the `error` state LINK
+- [ ] Follow steps to put your exam attempt in the `error` state.
+[Exam With Error State](#error)
 - [ ] In another browser, use the instructor dashboard to allow this learner to resume
 - [ ] Returned to the learner's browser, refresh the page, start, complete, and submit the exam.
     - [ ] make sure to receive a grade that will meet the threshold for passing the course
-- [ ] Get the `external_id` of both the resumed and submitted attempts from LINK
+- [ ] Get the `external_id` of both the resumed and submitted attempts from [Django Admin](#django-admin-models)
 - [ ] As an admin user use the external id of the resumed attempt to send a POST request to the exam review endpoint with a status of `passed`
 - [ ] As an admin user use the external id of the submitted attempt to send a POST request to the exam review endpoint with a status of `suspicious`
-- [ ] Update the review from `suspicious` to `rules violation` LINK
+- [ ] Update the review from `suspicious` to `rules violation` in [Django Admin](#django-admin-models)
-- [ ] Validate the exam grade has been overridden to zero using gradebook LINK
+- [ ] Validate the exam grade has been overridden to zero using gradebook (tab in instructor dashboard)
-- [ ] use the following query against reed replica to validate the certificate has been marked `unavailable`
+- [ ] Query read replica to validate the certificate has been marked `unavailable` [Useful Queries](#useful-queries)

 #### If a learner has multiple sessions for an exam, a certificate is not released until all reviews are verified
 - [ ] TODO -- I was under the impression this was the case but my testing of the behavior seems to indicate we do release a certificate so long as neither review is rejected.